Over our twenty-plus year history, most of our firm's special projects have dealt in some fashion with troubled business entities.

 Many of Nina Gerbic's earliest litigation support engagements also involved Bankruptcy Court proceedings, and those engagements frequently called upon all of our other services in addition to Nina's expert witness reports and testimony.

 For example, during the mid-1990s our firm served as the accountants in the Chapter 11 proceeding of a portion of a seven-member consolidated corporate group with assets and liabilities in excess of ten million dollars and a net operating loss of nearly that amount.
-In addition to her frequent testimony, the Bankruptcy Court required Nina to coordinate with the outside accountants representing the major secured creditor in preparing a series of special reports.
+In addition to her frequent testimony, the Bankruptcy Court called upon Nina to coordinate with the outside accountants representing the major secured creditor in preparing a series of special reports.

-All of the parties involved in that Chapter 11 case were apparently pleased with our firm's performance: the debtor corporations have since prospered, and continue to engage us as their outside accountants.
+All of the parties involved in that Chapter 11 case were apparently pleased with our firm's performance: the debtor corporations and their owners have since prospered, and continue to engage us as their outside accountants.
 After the secured creditor's special credits officers left that financial institution and began their own corporate turnaround management practice they, too, have chosen us as the outside accountants and tax advisors on several significant engagements, including their own firm's income tax planning and reporting.

-And the bankruptcy counsel who we worked with in that Chapter 11 case subsequently engaged Joe as the debtors' outside accountant and tax consultant to assist in structuring Chapter 11 plans for a multibillion-dollar controlled group of corporations.
+And the debter's bankruptcy counsel who we worked with in that Chapter 11 case subsequently engaged Joe as the debtors' outside accountant and tax consultant to assist in structuring Chapter 11 plans for a multibillion-dollar controlled group of corporations.
 In this engagement Joe had to grapple not only with the consolidated income tax return regulations; he also had to integrate the various limitations on preservation of corporate net operating losses during bankruptcy into his analysis.
 Those plans were subsequently confirmed.

 Nina's court involvement in bankruptcy proceedings has also continued.
 Her recent expert witness successes include a mediated eighty percent reduction of a multimillion-dollar claim against the prior owners of a bankrupt storage tank manufacturing firm, and a Federal District Court jury judgment in favor of a major international oil company client in a dispute which arose from prior Bankruptcy Court proceedings.